-Whether you’re considering a complete professional change, or you’re in the field of digital marketing and looking for a way to transition your skillset to a new position, understanding the different jobs within the digital marketing space can help you determine your next move.
-Digital marketing is an important part of consumers’ lives, and is rapidly evolving - which means digital marketing job opportunities are on the rise.
-However, understanding some of the nuances between different positions can be tricky, which is why we’re here to help break it down.
-Learn more about five different positions in the field, and figure out which one you’re interested in pursuing.
+Whether you’re considering a complete professional change, or you’re in the field of digital marketing and looking for a way to transition your skillset to a new position, understanding the full spectrum of digital marketing jobs can help you determine your next move.
+Digital marketing is an important part of consumers’ lives and is rapidly evolving - which means the availability of digital marketing jobs is continually on the rise.
+However, grasping the nuances between different positions can be tricky, which is why we’re here to help break it down.
+Whether you’re curious about how to get freelance marketing work or a full-time role in digital marketing. learn more about five different positions in the field and figure out which area most interests you.
 Then, browse our freelance & full-time digital marketing jobs to find your perfect fit.

 Email Marketing Manager

-While some people enjoy working internally within a company, others are looking for a more customer-facing role.
-A digital content manager is primarily responsible for promoting a company’s product or services to the consumer, while working hard to maintain and communicate the company’s values and brand identity.
+A digital content manager is primarily responsible for promoting a company’s product or services to the consumer through value-added content in a variety of formats, while working hard to maintain and communicate the company’s values and brand identity.
 Similar to other digital marketing jobs discussed, the content manager also works with the larger digital marketing team to coordinate strategy on how and what to convey to the public.
 Speaking to the customer externally involves quite a bit of consideration around brand awareness and loyalty, as well as really understanding the consumer’s wants, needs and values.
-Digital content managers put together holistic and targeted brand campaigns and are responsible for developing a cohesive idea of brand voice.
-They may manage anything from the company’s blog, to social media campaigns, to content creation.
+Digital content managers put together holistic and targeted brand campaigns and are responsible for establishing a clear brand voice through the content produced and released into the marketplace.
+They may manage anything from the company’s blog, to social media campaigns, to strategic thought leadership initiatives produced via digital platforms, print, audio, and video.
 Success of campaigns is often measured by looking at data and metrics, and keeping up with industry trends.
-The digital communications manager is mainly responsible for maintaining brand voice within the company’s larger digital marketing efforts.

 Digital Marketing Data Analyst